Honey, we need to lose weight! The Ups and Downs of our RV weight loss journey

 Getting Re-Weighed 6 Weeks Later

 The front axle weight was reduced by 300 lbs and only varied 200 lbs side to side compared to the previous 400 lb variance.
-The rear axle weight increased by 200 lbs, and the side to side distribution remained similarly un-even to the first weigh-in.
-I guess there is only so much we could do with the items we had, but we squeaked it in.
+Our rear axle weight increased by 200 lbs, and the side-to-side distribution remained similarly un-even to the first weigh-in.
+I guess there was only so much we could do with the items we had.
+But we squeaked it in.
 More details of how this went in the video.

 Meeting Our Overweight RV Twin

-Interestingly, in between our first SmartWeigh and our second SmartWeigh, we met another couple that had the identical RV to us – same year, options, even the same paint color.
+Interestingly, in between our first SmartWeigh and our second SmartWeigh, we met another couple that had an identical RV to us.
+It had the same year, options, and even the same paint color.
 The difference was they were carrying substantially more stuff than us.

-We were chatting about our RVs and comparing notes about modifications made and other comparisons and realized they had been using every inch of their basement storage, they were using the bunkhouse area as additional storage for large totes filled with stuff, and had even put an additional refrigerator and a large 12 volt cooler inside.
+We were chatting about our RVs and comparing notes about modifications made and other comparisons and realized they had been using every inch of their basement storage.
+They were using the bunkhouse area as additional storage for large totes filled with stuff.
+And they even put an additional refrigerator and a large 12-volt cooler inside at the front.
 They were even towing a much heavier car.

-We had some great conversations about their situation and in the end, they began making quick steps toward changing to an RV with much higher weight carrying capacities because it was unlikely they would ever be able to downsize their stuff to fit within the weight capacities of their current RV.
-Their RV had travelled many miles overweight.
-They were lucky not to have had an accident, but they will most certainly have put a few extra miles of wear and tear on their RV.
+We had some great conversations about their situation, and in the end, they began making quick steps toward changing to an RV with much higher weight-carrying capacities.
+Because it was unlikely they would ever be able to downsize their stuff to fit within the weight capacities of their current RV.
+Their RV had traveled many miles overweight.
+They were lucky not to have had an accident.
+But they will most certainly have put a few extra miles of wear and tear on their RV.

 Tips for Keeping Your RV at a Healthy Weight